unixwzrd/unixwzrd.github.io/html/_posts/2024-09-02-AI-Coding-Assistants.md

 You can check out Codeium on their website.
 They have a free version available, so give it a try—they are constantly updating and enhancing their capabilities.
 You might make the switch too.

 If you want to give Codeium a try head over to [Codeium](https://codeium.com) and check it out.

+Add your thoughts or questions about the topic [2024-08-02 AI Coding Assistants](https://github.com/unixwzrd/unixwzrd.github.io/discussions/5)